 Conditional admission may be given to applicants who do not meet the requirements for clear admission if the Admissions Committee judges the applicant to have potential for success at Bryan College.
 Conditional status is intended to signal a need for special counsel and assistance and is not punitive.
-Freshmen admitted on academic condition will be limited in the number of semester hours that they may take during the first semester.
+Freshmen admitted on academic condition will be limited to 13 semester hours during the first semester.
 For more details, please refer to the Academic Information section under Satisfactory Academic Progress.